refinedev/refine/documentation/blog/2022-09-01-framer-text-animations.md

 ## Getting started with text animation
 In this section, we'll demonstrate how to use Framer Motion when animating text using the `motion` components.

-Add the following code into your `App.js` file.
+Add the following code to your `App.js` file.

 ```ts title="App.js"
 import { motion } from "framer-motion";